In this chapter:

 - Give MenACWY-D at least 4 weeks before or after PCV13[37, 38] (see below).

 - MenACWY-D is registered for individuals aged 9 months to 55 years, but there are not expected to be any safety concerns when administered to adults older than 55 years.
+Likewise, 4CMenB is licenced to age 50 years but no safety concerns are expected when given to adults other than 50 years.

 - Funded for individuals aged 13–25 years inclusively who either: are entering within three months or who are in their first year of living in boarding school hostels, tertiary education halls of residence, military barracks or prisons; or to 30 November 2021 who are currently living in boarding school hostels, tertiary education halls of residence, military barracks or prisons.